johncarlomaula/taylorswift-lyrics-project/swift_sentiments.md

 **Notes:** Updated on 02/09/2023 to include Taylor’s new album, *Midnights*

+**Key Findings**:
+- The Bing lexicon showed that her lyrics convey a more positive sentiment with words such as "like", "love", and "right" occurring frequently.
+- Words that contributed most to the negative sentiment of her lyrics are "bad", "break", and "shake".
+- The AFINN lexicon also showed that her lyrics convey a more positive sentiment with a positive mean AFINN value of 0.376.
+- Both *folklore* and *evermore* have a negative mean AFINN value of -0.052 and -0.043, respectively, while *Red* had the highest mean AFINN value of 0.632.
+- According to the NRC lexicon, the most common emotions conveyed by her lyrics are positive, negative, joy, and anticipation while the least common is disgust.
+This is generally consistent throughout her albums with some minor differences.

 ### 1.1 Loading Packages

 These are the packages I used for this section of the project.